sjp38/report_sucker/README.md

 Report Sucker
 =============
-Nobody likes report, but should suck somebody.
+Nobody likes report, but someone should suck it.
 Report sucker sucks report instead of you.

 Report Sucker is a simple tool helps writing odt template report.